SMSG 3 v 3 RULES AND REGULATIONS

 - One (1) point will be removed from a team's point standings total for each red card issued against a member, player or coach, of the team.
 This rule applies anyone located within team's bench area.

-- When bracket winners for regular semi-final berths, wild-card semi-final berths, medal winners (in one bracket division after round robin play), or bronze medal winners after semi-final play cannot be determined by point totals (all games will be used), the following rules will be used (in order given) to break ties:
+- When bracket winners for regular semi-final berths, wild-card semi-final berths, medal winners (in one bracket division after round robin play), or bronze medal winners after semi-final play cannot be determined by point totals, the following rules will be used (in order given) to break ties:

 1. Head to Head competition (skipped if teams did not play one another),